What does “endangered” mean? What does “threatened” mean?

 There are opportunities for cost-sharing partnerships through

 several federal programs.
-Assistance and information on
+Assistance and information is available on our Landowner Conservation web page and through the Partners

 for Fish and Wildlife Program.